IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 * Diligence.
 The IETF LLC is expected to act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole, such as financial risks.

-* Unification: The IETF LLC is reponsible for providing unified legal, financial, and administrative support for operation of the IETF, IAB, IESG, IRTF, and RFC Editor.
+* Unification: The IETF LLC is responsible for providing unified legal, financial, and administrative support for operation of the IETF, IAB, IESG, IRTF, and RFC Editor.

 * Transfer or Dissolution: Consistent with {{IETF-LLC-A}}, the IETF LLC subsidiary may be transferred from ISOC to